davidbaines/journal/_pages/about.md

 ---

 I'm learning about AI and NLP.
 I plan to post some information here that helped me to set up my own machine.
-So often I've found a solution to a problem and immediately moved on to the next problem.
-Then when I come across the same problem months later I can't remember how I solved it.
-Instead I would like to slow down a bit and record the solutions I've found.
-Since it's easy enough to publish those I might as well.
-Maybe someone else is looking for the same solution.
+I've found a solution to a problem and immediately moved on to the next problem.
+When I come across the same problem, months later, I can't remember how I solved it.
+Instead of repeating that scenario, I'd like to slow down a bit, record the solutions I've found, maybe that would help me understand more so that I don't need to 'remember'.
+Maybe the solutions will help someone else too.

 Peace.
 David.